eclipse-vertx/vert.x/core_manual_ruby.md

 The bridge can also refuse to let certain messages through if the user is not authorised.

-To enable this you need to make sure an instance of the `auth-mgr` busmod is available on the event bus.
-(Please see the modules manual for a full description of it).
+To enable this you need to make sure an instance of the `vertx.auth-mgr` module is available on the event bus.
+(Please see the modules manual for a full description of modules).

 To tell the bridge that certain messages require authorisation before being passed, you add the field `requires_auth` with the value of `true` in the match.
 The default value is `false`.
 For example, the following match: